ProjectDrawdown/solutions/tools/_Extraction_Guide.md

 Since many issues that arise have to do with how adoptions are calculated (culminating in the dreaded Helper Tables module), I thought: why not see if we can't short-circuit all that by directly converting the _output_ of the Excel Helper Tables tab into a "Fully Custom PDS" type adoption?
 So I built a tool to do that, called `convert_to_cpds`.
 This is brand-new and hasn't been battle-tested yet.
 But it may be a way to make some intractable solutions tractable, at the cost of losing the history of how the adoption was derived.

+## Instructions for Modifying the Workbook Before Use

+We want to limit the number of scenarios that we have to deal with.
+Previously we did this after extraction, but it makes more sense to do it beforehand.
+To do this, open the Excel spreadsheet and switch to the ScenarioRecord tab.
+Scroll to the top.
+You will see that there is a gab of hidden rows between 10 and 237.
+Select the rows on both sides and unhide them (`right-click-menu>Unhide`).
+Now scroll to the right, and you will see a gap between columns AQ and AS.
+Select those columns and Unhide again.
+You have now revealed the top-secret cells that make the list in the dropdown box!
+Clear the contents of all but the last three scenarios in that list.
+From here you can pop straight into creating the zip file (next section), or save the workbook and do that later.

 ## Instructions for Using Macros for Creating Zip File

 #### Step 1: Insert the export macro into the workbook.